');

 About New Philadelphia, OH

-New Philadelphia is a mid-sized city in Ohio with a population of 17,563 residents.
-The median household income is $60,932 per year, which is near the national average.
-The median age in New Philadelphia is 41.9 years.
+New Philadelphia is a mid-sized city located in Ohio with a population of 17,563 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,932 per year, which is 19% below the national median of $75,149.
+The median age of 41.9 years is close to the US median age of 38.9 years.

 Cost of Living in New Philadelphia, OH